J. G. A. Pocock: New Zealand

-Alongside his ongoing work on Gibbon, has come a renewed attention to his nation of citizenship, New Zealand.
+Alongside his work on Gibbon came a renewed attention to his nation of citizenship, New Zealand.
 In a progression of essays published since 1991, Pocock explored the historical mandates and implications of the 1840 Treaty of Waitangi (between the British Crown and the indigenous Māori people) for Māori and the descendants of the original 19th-century European (but mainly British) settlers, known as Pākehā.
 Both parties have legitimate claims to portions of their national sovereignty.

 Pocock concludes that the issue of New Zealand's sovereignty must be an ongoing shared experience, a perpetual debate leading to several ad hoc agreements if necessary, to which the Māori and Pākehā need to accustom themselves permanently.
 The alternative, an eventual rebirth of the violence and bloodshed of the 19th century New Zealand Wars, cannot and must not be entertained.

 In the 2002 Queen's Birthday and Golden Jubilee Honours, Pocock was appointed an Officer of the New Zealand Order of Merit, for services to the history of political thought.

+Release of unpublished lectures and essays

+In the months before his death in December 2023, Pocock authorized the digitization and Creative Commons release of previously unpublished writings from the John G. A. Pocock Papers at the Johns Hopkins Libraries.
+These essays became the fledgling and digital basis of the J. G. A. Pocock Collection at the Institute of Intellectual History for the University of St Andrews.
+Examples include an unpublished essay on Tom Bombadil in The Lord of the Rings, a lecture and critical assessment of The Foundations of Modern Political Thought for the American Historical Association and a lecture on comparisons between British and U.S. notions of "conservatism" in the eighteenth, nineteenth, and twentieth centuries.

+Personal life

+In 1958, Pocock married Felicity Willis-Fleming; they had two sons and were married until her death in 2014.

+Pocock died from heart failure at a care home in Baltimore on 12 December 2023, at the age of 99.